Chocolate chip muffin time.

 - 1/2 teaspoon vanilla extract

-- 1 Tablespoon light butter, melted (I used Land O’ Lakes light butter)
+- 1 Tablespoon butter or coconut oil, melted (I used Land O' Lakes light butter)

 - 1 Tablespoon + 1 teaspoon milk (almond milk, soy milk, or cow's milk will work)